As a small business owner, you can sell your product or service to the U.S. Air Force. Are you ready to pursue federal contracting opportunities?

 The Internal Revenue Service (IRS), the largest of U.S. Department of Treasury’s bureaus, has $2.5 billion in contracts a year, according to its official website.
 It means that you, as a small business owner, have the possibility of doing business with this federal agency.

 Obviously, you have to prepare yourself and take some basic steps to be ready for federal contracting, but once you have done this, you will be closer to becoming an IRS provider.

 Overall, the Department of the Treasury purchases a wide range of products and services, from packaging materials to highly complex computer equipment and services.
 During FY 2015, for example, its procurement expenditures were approximately $5.6 billion and a good portion of this corresponded to the IRS.

-If you are a small business owner and are interested in contracting opportunities with this agency, take a look to these general steps to get started:
+If you are a small business owner and are interested in contracting opportunities with this agency, take a look at these general steps to get started:

 1- Review the Treasury and IRS websites to find out what types of opportunities are available for your firm.
 While the Treasury website contains the Treasury Forecast of Procurement Opportunities, the IRS portal includes information on doing business with the IRS, business opportunities, among other relevant topics.

 2- Register your firm into the System for Award Management (SAM) and ensure that you indicate your small business size information under Company Type.
 This allows IRS and other Treasury bureaus to search the database and find company matches for upcoming procurement opportunities.
 If you are already registered in SAM, ensure that your entry has no errors.

 3- Review your Dynamic Small Business Search profile under SAM and verify if your data is correct and accurate.